rodumani/CS374/dp7/dp7.md

   - Friend of SeungMin Lee

 * Why does he represent target users?
-  - Because he is a graduate student.
+  - He is a graduate student who uses a mail system only when sharing files.
+Also, we interviewed him on dp1 so that we expect him to give us more thought on our system.

 ### Summary of session
   - He successfully finished Task 1 and Task 2.